chrisauinmotion/DigiLib/README.md

 A simple React-Redux application where you could browse books from the Open library.
 Check out delpoyed application at https://chrisauinmotion.github.io/DigiLib/#/.

+# Note

+When first attempting to search your browser may block the search results.
+The reason is because the browser it recognizes the GET requests to the OpenLibrary api as an unauthenticated source.
+You must manually allow the browser to load what it labels as "unsafe scripts."
+In Google chrome all you have to do is click on the sheild that pops up in the search bar with a red "X" and click "Load Unsafe Scripts."

 # Project File Structure

 **1. PUBLIC** - the project's static files.